off

 Preparing for Easter

-Today Lent begins and we begin to prepare our hearts for Easter.
+This week Lent begins and we begin to prepare our hearts for Easter.
 Lent is a special time of prayer, penance, sacrifice and good works in preparation of the greatest celebration of all–Easter.
-Many people though tend to focus on sacrifice during this time—i.e., what to give up?
+Many people tend to focus on sacrifice during this time—i.e., what to give up?

 “To do what is right and just is more acceptable to the LORD than sacrifice.”
 Proverbs 21:3